Anaminus/roblox-api-tools/README.md

 Use this if you're making modifications to the dump file, and need to verify that it is correct.

+LexAPI could also be considered a generic implementation, which may be portable into other languages fairly easily.

 ### Usage

 Both functions expect a string, which is the contents of the dump file.
 They